flashbots/flashbots-docs/docs/flashbots-protect/rpc/cancellations.md

 This transaction is only used for authentication, to ensure that you control the account that sent the transaction you want to cancel.
 This method allows for easy cancellation of transactions from retail wallets like MetaMask.
 The cancellation transaction will *not* be sent to the relay nor the miners.

-**Note** the cancellation transaction we require will *not* be sent on to miners or the relay.
-It is only used for authentication.